kettalii/House-Prices-Advanced-Regression-Techniques/README.md

 ### Reference
 [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)
 =======
-# Kaggle - House Prices: Advanced Regression Techniques
+ House Prices: Advanced Regression Techniques

 With 79 explanatory variables describing almost every aspect of residential homes in Ames, Iowa, this competition challenges the data science community to predict the final price of each home.